Azure/azure-sdk-for-python/doc/resourcemanagementbatch.rst

 Please contact support if you require a quota increase.
 For more information on resource groups and resource management, see :doc:`Resource Management<resourcemanagement>`.

-In order to make use of Application Packages, a storage account will need to be linked to the Batch Account.
+In order to make use of Application Packages, a storage account (known as 'auto-storage') will need to be linked to the Batch Account.
-This can be created with the :doc:`Storage Resource Management Client <resourcemanagementstorage>`.
+A storage account can be created with the :doc:`Storage Resource Management Client <resourcemanagementstorage>`.

 .. code:: python